|

 self.raw = self.ReverseScale(score_pmf)

-Exam encapsulates the information we have about the offering of an exam.
-ReadScale and ReadRanks read files and return object that contain the data: self.scale is the Interpolator that converts from raw to scaled scores and back; scores is a list of (score, frequency) pairs.
+Exam encapsulates the information we have about the exam.
+ReadScale and ReadRanks read files and return objects that contain the data: self.scale is the Interpolator that converts from raw to scaled scores and back; scores is a list of (score, frequency) pairs.

 Figure 12.1 shows the prior distribution of